 In February 2012, Canadian Derivatives Clearing Corporation ("CDCC") launched the first phase of its fixed income central counterparty services initiative with the introduction of clearing fixed income repurchase agreements.
 The Investment Industry Association of Canada ("IIAC") awarded CDCC the mandate to develop the infrastructure for central counterparty services for the Canadian fixed income market in December 2009.
 The introduction of these services was the culmination of extensive work by CDCC, the IIAC, the Bank of Canada ("BOC") and industry stakeholders.
 Phase two of this initiative, which consists of providing additional central counterparty clearing services for blind trading of repurchase transactions introduced by inter-dealer brokers ("IDBs") was launched in December 2012.
 Phase two also includes the clearing of cash buy and sell transactions introduced by IDBs.
 This initiative was launched on March 11, 2013.
-CDCC is working with industry participants to further expand this initiative.
+CDCC is planning to broaden access to its clearing services by allowing access to certain buy-side entities and discussions are underway with IIAC and CDCC's regulators in this regard.